 You’d think after realizing how wrong I was about Mallorca that I should have known the same was probably true of Gran Canaria.
 And it was – Gran Canaria has so much more to offer than a brochure full of beautiful resorts.

-As I only had one week on Gran Canaria, I didn’t have time to get to know the island quite as well as I had Mallorca during my two weeks there, but I still left with a few ideas for what to do in Gran Canaria to have a magical week away.
+I only had ten days on Gran Canaria, but I was lucky to be here with a local friend who grew up in Gran Canaria and shared many ideas for what to do in Gran Canaria to have a magical week away.

 Things to Do in Gran Canaria